riboviz/riboviz/docs/dedup-demultiplex.md

 `prep_riboviz.py` behaves as follows when barcode and UMI extraction, demultiplexing and deduplication is enabled:

-* Cutting out of sequencing library adapters is done on the multiplexed file.
-* Post-cutting out of sequencing library adapters, barcodes and UMIs are extracted using `umi_tools extract` if requested (`extract_umis: TRUE`), using the UMI-tools-compliant regular expression pattern (`umi_regexp`).
-* The file is demultiplexed using `demultiplex_fastq.py` and information in the sample sheet (`sample_sheet`).
-For more information, see [demultiplex-fastq.py fastq demultiplexer](./demultiplex-fastq.md).
-* Each demultiplexed file (sample) is then processed in turn:
-  - Processing is as for non-demultiplexed files, except that there is no need to cut out sequencing library adapters or extract UMIs, as these have already been done.
-TPMs are also collated per-sample as described below.
-  - Post-trimming of 5' mismatches from reads and removal of reads with more than 2 mismatches:
-    - UMI groups are calculated pre-deduplication using `umi_tools group` if requested (if `dedup_umis: TRUE` and `group_umis: TRUE`).
-    - Reads are deduplicated using `umi_tools dedup`, if requested (`dedup_umis: TRUE`)
-    - UMI groups are calculated post-deduplication using `umi_tools group` if requested (if `dedup_umis: TRUE` and `group_umis: TRUE`).
-  - After the generation of summary statistics and files, using `generate_stats_figs.R`, TPMs are collated for the results for the sample using `collate_tpms.R`.
-This differs from how non-multiplexed samples, specified via the `fq_files` configuration parameter, are processed, where collation of TPMs is done across the results of processing all the samples.

-After the run, the following barcode and UMI extraction, demultiplexing, and deduplication-specific files will exist, in addition to the other files output during a run of `prep_riboviz.py`:
+After a run, the following barcode and UMI extraction, demultiplexing, and deduplication-specific files will exist, in addition to the other files output during a run of `prep_riboviz.py`:

 * FASTQ file post-barcode and UMI extraction (in `vignette/tmp/`):
   - `<FASTQ_FILE_NAME_PREFIX>_extract_trim.fq` where `<FASTQ_FILE_NAME_PREFIX>` is the name of the file (without path or extension) in `multiplex_fq_files`.